oauthstuff/draft-oauth-rar/mainmatter.md

 Based on the data provided in the `authorization_details` parameter the AS will ask the user for consent to the requested access permissions.

-Note: the AS is supposed to merge the authorization requirements given in the `scope` parameter and the `authorization_details` parameter if both are present in the authorization request.
+Note: The AS is supposed to merge the authorization requirements given in the `scope` parameter and the `authorization_details` parameter if both are present in the authorization request.

 The AS MUST refuse to process any unknown authorization data type.
 If the `authorization_details` contains any unknown authorization data type, the AS MUST abort processing and respond with an error `invalid_scope` to the client.